projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 MMIO Handler Register
 ---------------------

-A MMIO range structure is defined below.
+An MMIO range structure is defined below.
 As with PIO, it's the parameter needed to register MMIO handler for special MMIO range:

 .. code-block:: c